-- Borrowing and sharing of items will be restricted. - Reusable water bottles will be strongly encouraged. - Lockers will not be used. - Traditional backpacks and bags are restricted.
-Washable, all-cotton string-bags are preferred if a student or staff member must have a bag.
+- Borrowing and sharing of items will be restricted. - Reusable water bottles will be strongly encouraged.
+Communal water fountains and refilling stations will be closed. - · Lockers will not be used. - Traditional backpacks and bags are restricted.
+Washable, all-cotton string-bags or disposable bags are preferred if a student or staff member must have a bag.